 The Lemanic Neuroscience Doctoral School (LNDS) organizes student training in both theoretical and experimental aspects of neuroscience.

 Transferable skills provide key qualifications for your academic and non-academic career through individual feedback from experts, intensive learning in small groups, and multidisciplinary networking.
-Transferable skills are competencies
+Transferable skills are competencies acquired in one context that can be applied to other contexts, jobs, positions, functions or fields of work.

 Clinical Neuroscience Bern is an interdisciplinary collaboration pivotal to success in clinical neuroscience research and methodology.
 The research focus of Clinical Neurosciences Bern aims to improve information exchange and promote cooperation